-Learn how to make an efficient and healthy grocery list in just 5 minutes each week with these tips, plus download my free template!
+Learn how to make an efficient and healthy grocery list in just 5 minutes each week with these tips, plus get my free grocery list template!

 How to make a grocery list

-- Take inventory of what you already have at home so you don't waste time or money buying stuff you already have.
+- Take inventory of what you already have so you don't double up.

-- Organize your list by category (i.e. produce together, meat together, etc.).
-That way, you can check things off as you move efficiently through the store.
+- Organize by category (i.e. produce together, meat together, etc.).

 - Be flexible when it comes to ingredients!
-If certain produce is out of season or something else is on sale, feel free to make substitutions.
+If something is on sale, swap it out.

 Master grocery list

-Here are all the staples I typically have on hand for my recipes if you need any grocery list ideas!
+Here are all the staples I typically have on hand for my daily meals if you need any grocery list ideas!
 Make sure to stock up on them (and these pantry staples) so you can whip something up on a whim.

 Dry goods